hariszaf/pema/README.md

 PEMA performs all the basic functions of the "phyloseq" R package.
 In addition, it performs certain functions of the [***vegan***](https://cran.r-project.org/web/packages/vegan/index.html) R package.

-When the user asks for a downstream analysis using the "phyloseq" R package, then an extra input file called [***"phyloseq_script.R"***](https://github.com/hariszaf/pema/blob/master/phyloseq_in_PEMA.R) needs to be imported in the "analysis_folder".
+When the user asks for a downstream analysis using the "phyloseq" R package, then an extra input file called [***"phyloseq_script.R"***](https://github.com/hariszaf/pema/blob/master/phyloseq_in_PEMA.R) needs to be imported in the "analysis_directory".
 In PEMA's main repository, you can find a template of this file; this file needs to be as it would run on your own computer, as you would run *phyloseq* in any case.
 PEMA will create the *"phyloseq object"* automatically and then it will perform the analysis as asked.
-The output will be placed in an extra subfolder in the main output folder of PEMA called *phyloseq_analysis*.
+The output will be placed in an extra subfolder in the main output directory of PEMA called *phyloseq_analysis*.

 In addition, the ***metadata.tsv*** file is also required when the phyloseq option has been selected.
 An example of this file you can find [here](https://raw.githubusercontent.com/hariszaf/pema/master/metadata.csv).